pesync

 What is Nitagat?

+Definition: The name Nitaqat means Ranges/Zones in Arabic.
 Nitaqat is a new Saudi localization program, introduced by the Saudi Ministry of Labor in June 2011.
 The program evaluates private sector entities based on their nationalization performance, which is measured by calculating the percentage of Saudi employees out of the total employees working for an entity.
 The Ministry of Labor classifies entities into Nitaqat that reflects their nationalization performance relative to their business activity & company size.

-Businesses are divided into 41 activities/sectors and companies are categorized into five (5) sizes according to workforce size.
+Businesses are divided into forty-one activities/sectors and companies are categorized into five (5) sizes according to workforce size.
 Companies are then classified into a range (Excellent, Green, Yellow and Red) based on the ratio of the Saudi Nationals working in the company.
 The excellent & green ranges are the highest localization ratios and yellow & red are the lowest localization ratios.

 Depending on the range classified, a company will either receive incentives, in the form of services and facilities, or be subject to suspending some of the services provided by the Ministry of Labor and face corrective measures.